I like short but insightful posts. So here’s one…

 When I stopped thinking about the money and started focusing on my process, my whole experience of trading changed.
 I suddenly realized that my wishing, hoping, wanting was actually a grotesque misuse of my time and mental energy.

-If you focus on the money, you will obsess about every single tick; you will be inclined to check your positions every minute of the day.
+If you focus on the money, you will obsess about every single tick; you will have the tendency to check your positions every minute of the day.
 You will tend to take every outcome personally, and you will want to mess with your trades while they’re still on.

 But then you start getting a string of losses.